-This page contains instructions and information for all Summit presenters, including oral presenters, networking sessions hosts, poster presenters, and artists.
+This page contains instructions and information for all Summit presenters, including oral presenters, Connect & Collaborate sessions hosts, and poster presenters.
 If you are presenting at the Summit, please review all of this information in preparation for the event.

 Your oral presentation will be offered as part of the Summit program in the Great Room of the Yellowjacket Union of UW-Superior.
 The Summit has a one-track agenda with no breakouts and one shared stage.
 People with many different backgrounds and connections to the estuary will be in attendance, with anywhere from 100-250 people in the audience.